lsokolew/ds-456-environmental-policy/README.md

 - Lilabeth: air quality analysis, looked into the historical data and fixed issues in the data
 - Sydney: health analysis, had a lot of context on negative impacts of power plants in other areas
 - All: made next steps plan, drafted presentation, contributed to shiny app

+## AI Statement
+No AI was used in creating this README file.